Normal force

 The information on this page is ✔ fact-checked.

 The normal force is a contact force exerted by a surface to support the weight of an object resting on it.[1]
-It acts perpendicular to the surface and prevents the object from sinking into or passing through the surface, serving as a barrier that prevents solid objects from penetrating or passing through each other.[1][2]
-The normal force is equal in magnitude and opposite in direction to the force exerted by the object on the surface,[3] in accordance with Newton’s third law of motion.[4]
+It acts perpendicular to the surface and prevents the object from sinking into or passing through the surface, serving as a barrier that prevents solid objects from penetrating or passing through each other.[1]
+The magnitude of the normal force is generally equal to the component of the force that the object exerts on the surface in the direction perpendicular to it, which may include the object’s weight and any additional forces acting on it.
+This force adjusts according to the sum of all forces acting in the perpendicular direction.

 Examples